-Section 2.2 Here is the plan service area for Brand New Day Embrace Care Plan
+Section 2.2 Here is the plan service area for Brand New Day Embrace Care Plan (HMO C-SNP)

-Brand New Day Embrace Care Plan is available only to individuals who live in our plan service area.
+Brand New Day Embrace Care Plan (HMO C-SNP) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
-The service area is described.
+The service area is described below.